MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector copy.md

 2D injector has two issues:
 - Performance: Every API call, exception, and syscall will throw #NPF and trigger an nCR3 switch.
 This caused a noticeable FPS drop when running internal cheats.
-- Detection: The .rdata and .data sections are exposed, and strings can be scanned by ACs/AVs/EDRs.
+- Detection: The .rdata and .data sections are exposed, and can be scanned for suspicious strings.
+This can be partially fixed by encrypting .rdata strings, but some other data structures can't easily be encrypted.